-A well thought-out mix of components and geometry, the Dimensions is the perfect bike for young riders who are eager for a fast ride and comfortable ride.
+A well-thought-out mix of components and geometry, the Ridgeback Dimension is the perfect fitting bike for young riders who are eager for a fast ride and comfortable ride.
 With dual Tektro hand brakes, NO coaster brake, slight rise handlebars and a lightweight frame, it’s aggressive enough for adventurous riders, yet comfortable enough for beginning riders.
-When put to the test our timid 4-year-old testers enjoyed the comfort and speed of the Dimensions, while our adventurous 5-year-old testers quickly began pushing the boundaries on the bike.
+When put to the test our timid 4-year-old testers enjoyed the comfort and speed of the Dimension, while our adventurous 5-year-old testers quickly began pushing the boundaries on the bike.

-Compared to other bikes in the same price range, the Dimensions has a slightly more aggressive position, but certainly not too much.
-Weighing in at 16 lb., the Dimensions is lighter than most 16″ bikes on the market, but its drivetrain is where it really shines.
+Compared to other bikes in the same price range, the Dimension has a slightly more aggressive position, but certainly not too much.
+Weighing in at 16 lb., the Dimension is lighter than most 16″ bikes on the market, but its drivetrain is where it really shines.

-With a 4.5 gain ratio, the highest of all the 16″ bikes we have tested, the Dimensions truly is a fast bike.
-While not ideal for timid riders who may need a low gain ratio to allow for easier pedaling from the get-go, the Dimensions was easily started by our two experienced riders and allowed them to reach higher speeds faster than bikes with lower gain ratios.
-The slight rise handlebars also allowed our more advanced tester to lean in and out of turns more comfortably than on bikes with low-riser bars.
+With a 4.5 gain ratio, the highest of all the 16″ bikes we have tested, the Dimension truly is a fast bike.
+While not ideal for timid riders who may need a low gain ratio to allow for easier pedaling from the get-go, the Dimension was easily started by our two experienced riders and allowed them to reach higher speeds faster than bikes with lower gain ratios.
+The slight rise handlebars also allowed our more advanced tester to lean in and out of turns more comfortably than on bikes with low-rise bars.

-From the saddle to the metallic paint, the Dimensions also looks as good as it performs.
-Our testers loved the feel of the padded saddle, while the optional seat post clamp and brake barrel (available in six colors from WeeBikeShop) provided that extra pop of fun.
+From the saddle to the metallic paint, the Dimension also looks as good as it performs.
+Our testers loved the feel of the padded saddle, while the optional seat post clamp and brake barrel (available in six colors from TikesBikes) provided that extra pop of fun.